September

 Historical background (pp. 315-319).

-Those who come to this course by way of Western Literature to Dante (formerly English I) might also be interested to know that John Dryden was also highly regarded as a translator.
-His translation of Vergil's Aeneid (available here in several formats through the University of Pennsylvania) was the standard English version for many generations, and his translation of Plutarch's Parallel Lives, available here at the MIT Classics Archive, is still commonly in use.
+Those who come to this course by way of Western Literature to Dante might also be interested to know that John Dryden was also highly regarded as a translator.
+His translation of Vergil’s Aeneid was the standard English version for many generations, and his translation of Plutarch’s Parallel Lives, available here at the MIT Classics Archive, is still commonly in use.

 Samuel Pepys, Diary, sel., pp. 325-331.